 From satellite imagery specialists to corporate account managers, Bird.i’s team of experts can guide you through your journey into bringing powerful satellite imagery data into your business.
 Whether it’s helping with a specific project, analysing insights, or training new users internally, Bird.i can be your perfect imagery insights partner.

-To see how simple and affordable it is to incorporate the latest satellite imagery into your business, get in touch to arrange a demo, or if you want to dive straight in you can request a free 10-day trial below!
+To see how simple and affordable it is to incorporate the latest satellite imagery into your business, get in touch to arrange a customised demo!

 Need to solve a more complex challenge?
 Incorporating machine learning into your satellite imagery package could be the answer.
 Read more about how artificial intelligence could add another level of depth to your insights here.